alexagedah/MachineLearningBitcoin/README.md

 Next steps
 - Think about the predictor variables and the response more deeply.
 Why would there be a linear relationship between the log difference in an on-chain metric today and the log returns of bitcoin tomorrow?
-- Can we eliminate predictor variables that are not statistically significant?
-Can we justify why the ones remaining might be statistically significant?
+- Can we improve the way in which we select which predictor variables to use?
+Currently forward selection is used to drop half of the predictor variables.
 - Should we choose a different target variable?
 The returns in x days?
 The average returns over the next x days?
 - Are there outliers?
 If so, how should they be handled?
 Does it make sense to ignore outliers?
 - Are the high leverage points?
 Should they be removed?